blhwong/unit_testing_examples/README.md

 # Unit testing, IoC, Dependency Injection and more!

 I want to create a module that will
-1. Log the start of training to Snowflake
+1. Log the start of training to a database
-2. Train model
+2. Train a ML model
-3. Upload scores into s3
+3. Upload scores into a blob store
-4. Log the completion of training to Snowflake
+4. Log the completion of training to a database
-5. Notify slack channel
+5. Notify upon completion

 ## V0
 Do everything in one file.
 No separation of components or anything.